241209-NET/Jean_Valenzuela/GameStop/README.md

 # **GameStop .NET API**
-This is a Full Stack Web App made in .NET to help users build and persist their Pokemon teams to a backend.
+This is a .NET API Application for a GameStop Online Store

 ## Project Members
 - Jean Carlos Valenzuela Sanchez